Durbanville Nature Reserve

-Durbanville Nature Reserve is a 6 ha piece of protected land, located next to the Durbanville Racecourse in the Western Cape, South Africa.
+Durbanville Nature Reserve is a 6 ha piece of protected land, located next to the Hollywoodbets Durbanville Racecourse in the Western Cape, South Africa.

+Biodiversity

-This small triangular nature reserve is located on the border between two critically endangered vegetation types: Swartland Shale Renosterveld and Cape Flats Sand Fynbos.
+This small nature reserve is located on the border between two critically endangered vegetation types: Swartland Shale Renosterveld and Cape Flats Sand Fynbos.
 It was proclaimed in 1966 after Aristea lugens, a rare species of plant, was discovered here.
 The invasive alien vegetation was then cleared and the indigenous landscape was restored.
-The park is now home to around 130 species of plant - three of which exist only in Cape Town and ten of which are threatened with extinction.
+The park is now home to around 241 species of plant - three of which exist only in Cape Town and ten of which are threatened with extinction.

 It is also a natural habitat for wild animals such as the angulate tortoise, the small grey mongoose and the endangered Cape rain frog.

+Amphibians

+Three species of amphibian have been found in the reserve, Cape sand frog, the vulnerable Cape rain frog, and the Clicking stream frog.

+Birds

+There are 104 species of birds found within the reserve; of which 3 are endemic to the fynbos: Cape sugarbird, Cape canary and the Orange- breasted sunbird.

+Reptiles

+Eight species of reptile occur within the reserve; 5 species of snake, 1 lizard and 2 tortoise species.
+The Cape dwarf chameleon is the one species of lizard.
+Snakes found are: